 Walk & Knock may be centered on a food drive, but organizing that one day event requires a complex network of volunteers being able to sign up and get information they need.

 Mitchell Bros.
 Truck Line Inc. needed a website to promote their services and share information.
 They also needed online applications that allow applicants to sign digitally.

-HCCI is an independent, non-profit research institute who’s mission is to provide critical evidence-based data on healthcare spending in the U.S. Their website needs to distills a large amount of information in a well-organized way.
-They needed solutions for providing reports and data on a continous basis to their user base.
+HCCI is an independent, non-profit research institute whose mission is to provide critical evidence-based data on healthcare spending in the U.S. Their website needs to distill a large amount of information in a well-organized way.
+They needed solutions for providing reports and data on a continuous basis to their user base.